 MembershipsThe Chamber of Advocates of the Republic of Uzbekistan

 Jamshid Agzamhujaev, Managing PartnerJamshid Agzamhujaev explains how the firm is adapting to clients’ changing needs in Uzbekistan

 What do you see as the main points that differentiate SETTLE law firm from your competitors?

-We are a law firm that mainly focuses on intellectual property matters in Uzbekistan.
-Knowledge and experience of our attorney help us provide legal services at most cost-efficient way allowing our clients to enjoy comprehensive and complex legal work from us.
+Along with our hi-end corporate law expertise, we are a law firm that is an expert in intellectual property matters in Uzbekistan.
+Knowledge and experience of our attorneys help us provide legal services at most cost-efficient way allowing our clients to enjoy comprehensive and complex legal work from us.
 We believe that intellectual property issues require specific knowledge and qualification.
 Our attorneys are experienced in a wide range of IP issues starting from trademark cancellation actions and patent litigations to fighting parallel import and counterfeits.
 We believe that narrow specialization is one of our biggest advantages that differentiate us from our competitors.
 Paying our main attention to IP matters makes us actively improve our skills and knowledge to stay up-to-date about changes, trends and issues raising in the IP sphere not only in Uzbekistan but around the globe.

 Which practices do you see growing in the next 12 months?
 What are the drivers behind that?